What I do

 Well, this is unfortunate.
-Some people still classify Nutritional Therapy as “alternative medicine”, which is related to some kind of waving-wands-reading-chakras style of healing.
+Some people still classify Nutritional Therapy as “alternative medicine”, which is related to some kind of waving-wands-reading-auras style of healing.
 But it couldn’t be further from the truth.
 GPs now work with nutritionist because our work is complementary to theirs and not an alternative.
 A registered nutritionist’s work is science based, meaning it’s all about what has been shown to work in clinical trials.
-Nutritional Therapists and Nutritionist are strictly regulated (see here my list of qualifications) but one can still go online and do a 2 week course and call themselves a “nutritionist” or show their 6 pack online and tell people what to eat and some will listen.
+Nutritional Therapists and Nutritionist are strictly regulated (see here my list of qualifications) but one can still go online and do a 2-week course and call themselves a “nutritionist” or show their 6 pack online and tell people what to eat and some will listen.

 Fancy knowing more about how we could work together?
 Have a look here or click on the button below and book a mini consultation with me today.Book a free call